phonowell/genshin-impact-script/doc/en/tactic.md

 # Tactic

-Tactics can save a lot of repetitive operations.
-Just press and hold the left mouse button.
+Tactics allow you to save a lot of repetitive operations.
+You just need to press and hold the left button.

-Note that since version `0.0.35`, tactics need to be configured in `character.ini`.
+Note that starting from version `0.0.35`, custom actions need to be configured in `character.ini`.

-Since version `0.0.40`, you can use the `on-side-button-1` and `on-side-button-2` items to configure side button actions.
+Starting from version `0.0.40`, you can use the `on-side-button-1` and `on-side-button-2` options to configure the side button actions.

 ## Quick Start

-First, an example:
+First, let's take an example:

 ```ini
 [fischl]